Light-it-labs/laravel/.github/PULL_REQUEST_TEMPLATE.md

 ## ✅ Checklist

 - [ ] This PR can be merged (it is not a draft, work in progress, or blocked on another PR)
-- [ ] I have tested this change locally in multiple screen sizes.
+- [ ] I have tested this change locally in multiple screen sizes
+- [ ] My code follows the style guidelines of this project
+- [ ] I have performed a self-review of my own code
+- [ ] I have made corresponding changes to the documentation
+- [ ] My changes generate no new warnings
+- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] New and existing unit tests pass locally with my changes
+- [ ] Any dependent changes have been merged and published in downstream modules